 - Add the tomatoes and curry leaves (if using), and cook until you have a thick paste; about 8 to 10 minutes.
 If using puréed tomatoes, this step will take about 3 minutes.
 If using crushed or fresh tomatoes, it will take a couple of minutes longer.

 - Add the pork or chicken and marinade to the pan and turn the heat up to medium-high.
 Stir well and add the sugar, tamarind, and salt.
-Bring to a simmer, cover tightly, turn the heat to low and cook on the stovetop.
-Or if you prefer and are using pork, you can cook in a preheated oven at 350F° (180°C, and simmer covered for an hour.
-If you are cooking with chicken, this step will only take 10 minutes or so.
+Bring to a simmer, cover tightly, turn the heat to low and cook on the stovetop for an hour.
+Or if you prefer and are using pork, you can cover and cook in a preheated oven at 350F° (180°C), also for an hour.
 Check for liquid levels at least twice during the cooking time, and if it is dry (the meat should be almost covered), add a 1/4 cup of water.
+If you are cooking chicken, this step will only take 10 minutes or so.

 - For pork: Remove the lid and cook for another 30 minutes, until the meat is very tender and the sauce has thickened.
 For chicken: Remove the lid and cook for another 5 minutes over low heat to reduce the sauce and mellow out the flavors.

 - Taste for the acid, sweet, heat balance, and serve over rice.
 Garnish with coarsely chopped cilantro.

 - Kashmiri chilies are not particularly hot and are used to add flavor and color to the dish.
 If you wish to have a hotter dish, you can use dried guajillo peppers, or for even more heat, chile de arbol.
 I suggest that you start with a modest hit of chilies, and you can always add cayenne or hot sauce at the end.
 If you aren’t near an Indian grocery, Thai green chilies are the best fresh chili substitution or one serrano for every 2 smaller chilies.